 The programme meets accreditation requirements for the Institute of Chemical Engineers which would allow graduates to apply for chartered engineer status.

-Normally a first-class or second-class honours degree (or international equivalent) in a relevant chemical engineering, technology or science discipline.
-Entry may be possible with other qualifications provided there is evidence of relevant experience.
+Normally a first-class or second-class honours degree (or international equivalent) in chemical engineering or related subject.

 Pre-Masters preparation course